Integration Errors

 The dashboard shows errors from the last 30 days, grouped by integration and error type, so you can quickly understand which connections need attention.

-An unresolved integration error will block your Privacy Requests and other operations.
-By monitoring and resolving integration errors proactively, you ensure privacy requests complete successfully and on time.
+An unresolved integration error will block your operations across DataGrail products.
+By monitoring and resolving integration errors proactively, you ensure operations complete successfully and on time.

 Viewing Integration Errors